Humanists Refuse The Evidence of Miracles

 laws of nature were violated.

-Why is it "far more likely?"
+Why is it "far more likely” the Bible’s authors erred or lied?
 How does the humanist arrive at that conclusion without any evidence?
-This propaganda technique is simply called assertion.
+This propaganda technique is called assertion.
 You assert something is true without backing up that assertion with sound reasoning or evidence.
-Based on the above, it is equally true the the humanist who wrote their web page either erred or lied than God's sovereignty to act supernaturally was violated.
+Based on the above, it is equally true that it is likely the humanist who wrote their web page either erred or lied.
+However, unlike the humanist author we have provided solid evidence supporting this assertion in the chapters of this book.

-We can't do a study of all of scripture, so I'm going to limit our search for evidence to Jesus' miracles.
+We cannot do a study of all of scripture, so I am going to limit our investigation to Jesus' miracles.
 Jesus probably did thousands of miracles, at times healing ALL who came to him.
-37 of them are recorded in the four gospels.
+Thirty-seven of His miracles are recorded in the four gospels.
 The evidence they actually happened is overwhelming:

 - Jesus' miracles were done in public.
 They were not done in secret or just for a select group of followers.